The Western States 100 Endurance Run

 Over the next few years the racing event was established and in the late 1970s mostly took on the shape it has today.
 It was one of the first 100-mile foot races in the world.

-This historical aspect, the beautiful countryside between the start in Olympic valley (near Tahoe City) and Auburn (45 minutes northeast of Sacramento), along with its notorious heat, famous Rucky Chucky river crossing, No-Hands Bridge, and track lap finish have made it a popular race for many, including me.
+This historical aspect, the beautiful countryside between the start in Olympic Valley (near Tahoe City) and Auburn (45 minutes northeast of Sacramento), along with its notorious heat, famous Rucky Chucky river crossing, No-Hands Bridge, and track lap finish have made it a popular race for many.

 To keep the vibe of the race alive, but also to comply with the National Park regulations, there’s a limit of exactly 369 entrants.
-Meanwhile, number of runners who would like to come to fulfill their dream here in California reaches far into the five figures each year, tendency growing.
+Meanwhile, the number of runners who would like to come to fulfill their dream here in California approaches five figures, tendency growing.

 The dream to one day cross that finish line like legend Anton Krupicka did back in 2010

-The organization of the race came up with a smart way to choose which applicants will get to race each year.
+The organizers of the race came up with a smart way to choose which applicants will get to race each year.
 It’s a weighted lottery, but you need to qualify for the lottery each year you want to enter.
-The more often you do that, the bigger your chances of getting in get.
+The more often you do that, the bigger your chances of getting in.
 By the way, of the 369 slots there are only around 270 accessible to the public via this lottery.
+The rest is for professionals, board members, and other VIPs.

-In order to qualify for the lottery, you need to run a difficult ultra trail race of at least 100 kilometers (60 miles) of distance and plenty of elevation.
+In order to qualify for the lottery, you need to run a difficult ultra trail race of at least 100 kilometers (62 miles) of distance and plenty of elevation.
 It can’t just be any race, it needs to be one of the approved list which the staff publish every year.
 The list is long, though.
-There’s a race for everyone.
+There’s a race for everyone, everywhere on the planet.
 Most of these races have special qualifying time standards, also set by the Western States team.
 On the easier ones, you need to be faster than the official finish line cut-off those race officials have set.

 You need to be ambitious and have a bit of experience in the trail and/or ultra world, but it’s not absolutely unreachable to finish one of these qualifying races.

 Each year you do so, you can enter the lottery drawing taking place in Olympic Valley in the beginning of December.
-If you happen to lose the drawing and run another qualifying race to enter a year later, your name will appear twice as often in the lottery box.
+If you happen to lose the drawing and run another qualifying race to enter a year later, your name will appear twice as often in the lottery box as last time you tried.
 You will get twice as many “tickets”.

-You would think that this also doubles your chances, but that’s not the case, because the number of total participants in the drawing tends to grow larger every year.
+You would think that this also doubles your chances, but that’s not the case, because the number of total participants in the drawing tends to grow larger every year and many of them will have doubled their tickets, too.

-Currently, it’s a safe bet to say that it will take the better part of a decade to finally get drawn and be allowed to run this awesome race.
+Currently, it’s a safe bet to say that it will take nearly a decade to finally get drawn and be allowed to run this awesome race.

 2021: Mozart 100.
 Qualifier #1 ✅